Sensational Shoe Planters

 DIY – Make Your Own Creative Repurposed Shoe Gardens

-If you need a little inspiration for your next plant container, the solution might be right at your feet … so to speak!
 If you’ve only got space for a micro garden, shoes make easy planters for herbs, shallow rooted leafy vegies and succulents that all do well in small spaces.

 One night someone came into this school and broke every single pot in the garden.
 Instead of tossing it all, the kids picked up the bits, decorated them, and piled them along with some unique shoe planters and succulents, by a tree to make a cozy home for the wild lizards that hang around the school.

 When your shoes have served their purpose, why not give them a new green life as a planter?
 Add a few drainage holes with a screwdriver for soft soled shoes and use a drill for leather ones.
 If your sole already has a hole worn through, the job may be done for you!
 Just fill with potting mix and plant away.
-See below for DIY shoe planter projects.
+See below for boot-iful DIY shoe planter projects.

 Beaut Boots

-Upcycle new or old boots into plant containers – they can add a quirky feature to your garden space.
+Upcycle new or old boots into plant containers.
+They can add a quirky feature to your garden space.

 Got an old pair of work boots like these?
 Remove the laces, fill up with potting mix and soften the edges with trailing plants.